-I am a second year doctoral student in the educational psychology program with an emphasis on school psychology.
-I graduated from Presbyterian College with a B.S. in Applied Mathematics and a B.A. in Spanish, and I lived in Hong Kong for the past year teaching English.
+I am a third-year doctoral student in the educational psychology program with an emphasis in school psychology.
+I graduated from Presbyterian College in 2014 with a B.S. in Applied Mathematics and a B.A. in Spanish, and I attained my M.A. in Educational Psychology in December 2017.
 Some of my research interests include disparities in accessing early childhood services, cross-cultural comparisons, mental health literacy, and autism spectrum disorders.
-I love to travel and to learn about other cultures, and once I graduate, I hope to continue to work with diverse populations of students in a school setting.
+I love to travel and to learn about other cultures, and once I graduate, I hope to continue to work with and serve diverse populations.

 Undergraduate Research Assistants

 I am a first-year Biology major and Spanish minor with a pre-medical intent.
 I have had experience with children with Autism through volunteer opportunities as well as an internship in a special education pre-k classroom.
 I am very interested in community outreach and have served as a member of the executive board for Special Olympics at UGA for two years.
 I love having the opportunity to research in the realm of Autism, more specifically disparities in accessing special education disability services, as a part of the CAARE lab.
 In the future, I hope to become a pediatrician and serve as a resource to children and families with Autism and other developmental disorders.